SysKitTeam/docs-point/releases/point-2022-2-3-release-note.md

 ## Improvements & Bug Fixes

 * **Improved User privacy options when accessed by Collaborators.**
   *	While setting up Access, **Admin can now select to ‘Give Collaborators access to subordinate user's activities’**, replacing the previously available option to ‘Show audit reports to Collaborators’.
-It will not be automatically enabled.
+This will not be automatically enabled.
-    * **This controls whether the Collaborators will be able to view** the OneDrive tile, the Analytics & Usage tile, and Audit Log Reports when accessing User details or workspaces they manage.
+    *  **If enabled, the Collaborators will be able to view** the OneDrive tile, the Analytics & Usage tile, and Audit Log Reports when accessing User details or workspaces they manage.
   * For more details on Role-Based Access take a look at [this article](../configuration/enable-role-based-access.md).

 * **Fixed an issue** where archiving a Microsoft Team would result in the following error: `Failed to execute Templates backend request ArchiveRequest.`